jzimmerman135/webgpu-learn-along/README.md

    - If we collaborated, any or all of us use it.

 ### Learning Goals

+Hopefully we will implement all of the following in minimal viable examples, feel free to add any you want to cover!

 - [ ] Hello Triangle
 - [x] Google's Game of Life GPU Simulation tutorial